UnionInternationalCheminsdeFer/OSDM/index.md

 **Integrated reservations**, or **Ancillaries** also **Fares (priced segments)** are offered and can be booked.

-The OSDM Model and documents are **Open Source** and freely available to all parties interested.
+The OSDM API and documents are **Open Source** and freely available to all parties interested.
 The OSDM-Online API is modelled in `YAML`, fully supporting the `REST paradigm`.